-Physical activity relates to any movements that exert the muscles of the body, and therefore can encompass a vast range of activities such as running, dancing, swimming or walking to the shops.
-This range can be broken down further into activities which are classed as planned and structured exercise, such as playing a sport or joining a dance or fitness class, and incidental exercise which is neither planned nor structured but involves physical activity, such as washing the car, cleaning, walking to school and walking the dog.
-Both planned exercise and incidental exercise influence components of physical fitness, including muscular, heart and lung function, and must therefore both be taken into account when identifying activity levels of compulsive or over-exercising behaviours.
+Physical activity relates to any movements that exert the muscles of the body, and therefore can encompass a vast range of activities such as running, dancing, gardening or walking to the shops.
+This range can be broken down further into activities which are classed as planned and structured exercise, such as playing a sport or going to the gym, and incidental exercise which is neither planned nor structured but involves physical activity, such as hoovering, washing the car, walking to and from the shops.
+Both exercise and incidental exercise influence components of physical fitness, including muscle, heart and lung function, and must therefore both be taken into account when identifying activity levels.

 When exercise has become excessive and/or compulsive in someone with an eating disorder it can be carried out in different ways.
-It may be that they are openly and deliberately engaging in exercise as a way to burn calories or lose weight, which can often be undertaken in a rigid way, such as running, swimming or cycling.
-Alternatively they may be doing high levels of exercise in secret, such as sit ups in their room, making excuses to 'fetch something' from another room, standing for long periods of time, pacing or carrying excessively heavy school bags.
+It may be that someone is openly and deliberately engaging in exercise as a way to burn calories or lose weight, which can often be undertaken in a rigid way, such as running, swimming and cycling.
+It may be that someone is carrying out high levels of exercise but in secret, such as sit ups in their room, by making excuses to 'fetch something' from another room, or by standing for long periods of time or pacing.

-Therefore all types of physical activity and exercise, when compulsive in nature or carried out at an unhealthy %BMI level, have a negative impact on health and it is therefore important to address exercising behaviours in order to minimise the risk of harm to the body.
+Therefore all types of physical activity and exercise, when compulsive in nature or carried out at an unhealthy BMI level, have a negative impact on health and as a result it is important to address exercising behaviours in order to minimise the risk of harm to the body.

-What are the consequences of over exercising?
+What are the consequences of excessive or compulsive exercising?

-When the body is below a healthy weight it does not have the ability to withstand high levels of activity.
-Below 90%BMI there are significant changes in the body, including changes to the muscular and skeletal systems, the heart, and the circulatory system.
+At a lower BMI the body does not have the ability to withstand high levels of activity.
+At a BMI level below 18.5 there are significant changes in the body, including the muscle and skeletal systems, to the heart, to the circulatory system.

 At a low weight there is significant reduction in muscle mass and muscle strength, which reduces the support around the joints of the body.
-Exercising excessively on top of these already weakened and therefore vulnerable joints can lead to joint damage, and if continued, degenerative changes later in life such as arthritis.
-In addition, reduced muscle mass means that these weakened muscles are unable to withstand the repetitive nature of exercise movements and therefore are extremely vulnerable to repetitive strain injuries.
-Some of the signs and symptoms that may result are:
+Exercising on top of these already weakened and therefore vulnerable joints can lead to joint damage, and if continued, degenerative changes such as arthritis.
+In addition reduced muscle mass means that these weakened muscles are unable to withstand the repetitive nature of exercise movements and therefore are extremely vulnerable to repetitive strain injuries.
+Some of the signs and symptoms you may experience include:

 - Joint pain

 - Neck or back pain

 - Muscular and ligament injuries

 - Stress fractures

 - Friction burns and bruising

-- Increased callous formation on the feet
+- · Increased callous formation on the feet

-Osteoporosis is a common complication of an eating disorder, particularly of anorexia nervosa.
-Reduction in bone mineral density and development of osteopenia and subsequently osteoporosis, increases the risk of fractures, and even low impact activities such as walking can result in stress fractures.
+Osteoporosis is a common complication of an eating disorder, particularly anorexia nervosa.
+Reduction in bone mineral density and therefore development of osteopenia and subsequently osteoporosis increases the risk of fractures, and even low impact activities such as walking can result in stress fractures.
 If exercise contributes to a further reduction in weight then the overall result will be counterproductive to bone mineral density.
-As a result, if there is a diagnosis of osteopenia or osteoporosis it is vital to address any compulsive or over exercising behaviours.
-In particular high impact activities such as running, jumping, contact sports, and activities that have a high risk of falls such as skiing, ice skating, trampolining and horse riding should be avoided.
-It is also advised that exercises which involve forward flexion (bending the spine forwards) such as touching the toes in standing and sit-ups are avoided, as these movements put pressure on the bones in your spine increasing the risk of compression or wedge fractures especially in the upper back.
+As a result it is vital to address compulsive exercising behaviours if you have a diagnosis of osteopenia or osteoporosis.
+You should avoid high impact activities such as running, jumping or contact sports, and activities that are a high risk for falls such as skiing, horse riding and ice skating.
+It is also advised that you avoid exercises which involve loaded forward flexion (curving the spine forwards) such as touching the toes in standing and sit-ups/abdominal crunches, as these movements compress the front of your spine, increasing the risk of compression or wedge fractures especially in your upper back.